Kimserey/BlogArchive/20190301_service_worker.md

-# Progressive app with Angular
+# Progressive Web App with Angular

+Progressive Web App allows an Angular website to be installed locally and be available on the app drawer and on the home screen of a phone.
+Today we will see how to use Angular Progressive Web App module to transform our app into a mobile app.
+This post is composed by two parts:

+1. Install @angular/pwa
+2. Configure service worker

+## 1. Install @angular/pwa

+To install the progressive web app package we use `ng` CLI in the root of the project:

 ```
 ng add @angular/pwa
 ```

 `pwa` stands for progressive web app.
 It will install `@angular/pwa` and `@angular/service-worker`.
-The progressive web app comes with a default `manifest.json` which defines the look and boundry of the app in regards to the website like what the icon looks like and at which path does it acts as an app versus when does it break back to the browser.
-And the service worker comes with a `ngsw-config.json` which configures the angular service worker.
+The progressive web app comes with a default `manifest.json` created at the `src` of the project which defines the icon, the color theme and boundries of the app in regards to the website.
+For example this is a `manifest.json` generated for `My App`:

 ```
 {